-Tag archive for: AMESF
+Tag Archive for: AMESF

 The Teddy Bear Hospital is back in 2022!
 To learn all about this meaningful and heartwarming awareness campaign, read this article!

-LHealth students in Montpellier are joining forces for a meaningful initiative
+THealthcare students in Montpellier are joining forces for a campaign that raises awareness

-As we have done every year since 2002, our students in the medicine, midwifery, and speech-language pathology programs (through the student associations ACM, AMESF and Dislalia), are teaming up with students in the pharmacy, dentistry, physical therapy, and occupational therapy programs to organize an event that is as unique for its charm as it is for its usefulness: the Teddy Bear Hospital.
+As we have done every year since 2002, our students in the medicine, midwifery, and speech-language pathology programs (through the student associations ACM, AMESF and Dislalie) are teaming up with students in the pharmacy, dentistry, physical therapy, and occupational therapy programs to organize an event that is as unique for its warmth as it is for its usefulness: The Teddy Bear Hospital.

 The concept?
-Healthcare students welcome preschoolers from underprivileged neighborhoods to introduce them to the hospital environment and health checkups through a fun role-playing activity: their stuffed animals will be the patients for the day!
+Healthcare students welcome preschoolers from underprivileged neighborhoods to introduce them to the hospital environment and health checkups through a fun role-playing activity: their stuffed animals will be the “patients” for the day!

-The event, which will take place this year from March 28 to April 1, will feature a mini medical clinic for children’s stuffed animals, spread across 12 preschool classrooms.
+The event, which will take place this year from March 28 to April 1, will feature a mini medical care station for children’s stuffed animals, spread across 12 preschool classes.
 A real “mini-hospital”!

 The program features no fewer than 15 multidisciplinary care booths!
 To prepare for working with children, the students running the booths received special training from a child psychiatrist at the Montpellier University Hospital.